dicrtarasov/yii2-widgets/src/doc/redactor/README.md

 ])?>
 ```

-Bummer! i was tested on my project but not have many time to write document on file and usage.
+Bummer!
+I was tested on my project but not have many time to write the document on file and usage.
-If you have problem please create a [issue](https://github.com/yiidoc/yii2-redactor/issues)
+If you have problem, then please create [issue](https://github.com/yiidoc/yii2-redactor/issues)

 Thanks!